King Henry IV(1367-1413), Reigned 1399-1413

 Sitter associated with 30 portraits

 The son of John of Gaunt, Henry Bolingbroke deposed his cousin Richard II in 1399 to claim the throne as Henry IV.
 He was the first of the Lancastrian kings and spent much of his reign consolidating his position.
 He faced numerous rebellions, the most serious of which aimed to install the Earl of March, the legitimate heir, as king.
 He was compelled by Parliament (1406) to nominate a constitutional council, to submit to an audit of accounts, and to reform his household.
 He married firstly Mary de Bohun (mother of Henry V) and later Joanna of Navarre.
-He was the patron of the poets Chaucer and Gower.
+He was patron of the poets Chaucer and Gower.

 by Henry Hering

 Visit From Your Armchair

 An online exhibition celebrating the very best in contemporary portrait photography.

 Explore our community photography project, which presents a personal record of the UK during lockdown.